 The force of the moving water was used to power the machine shop, where saws, planers and lathes were used to make furniture parts - a mainstay of the Shaker economy - through the use of gears and belts.
-In the same building, water power helped in the laundry operation by turning the washing tubs and spinning the water extractor.

 The wood stoves in the laundry room had brackets added so that the irons could be stacked around the sides of the cone- shaped stove.
 While someone was ironing, another iron would be heating on the stove for use when the first iron cooled.